 The context is the main part of the memo that describes what is being done to solve the issue or problem.
 The context follows the task segment with a complete discussion that provides additional details and support.

-A memo format does not include a signature block.
-However, the author can write the initials beside the name in the heading.
+When you write a memo, do not include a signature block.
+However, the author can write the initials beside the name in the heading if they so choose.

 The author needs to communicate in a clear, precise fashion.
 Simplicity is key.